A novel Cosmic Filament catalogue from SDSS data: Methodology

-The previous definition of filaments can be applied to the Cosmic Web with $D=3$ dimensions, by converting redshift into distance; or in $D=2$ dimensions, by taking redshift slices and applying it independently to each slice.
-In this work, we use the second approach with thin slices in order to obtain tomographic information of the filaments network.
-Given that we work on spherical slices, all computations are done by taking into account the spherical geometry of the space, i.e. the computation of the gradient, the hessian, and the definition of the density estimate $d$.
+In this work, we use the second approach with thin slices in order to obtain tomographic information on the filament network.
+In principle, this means that we lose the ability to detect some of the filaments in exchange for a lower number of false detections, especially around clusters.
+Given that we work on spherical slices, all computations are done by taking into account the spherical geometry of the space, that is, the computation of the gradient, the hessian, and the definition of the density estimate $d$.

 There are different techniques to slice the redshift information.
-An important aspect to take into account is that the width of the shells needs to be thin enough to avoid different filaments to overlap in a single slice; while it needs to be thick enough to include a large number of galaxies so we can detect the filaments in each slice.
-Additionally, we ensure that this width is larger than the redshift uncertainty of the galaxies within it, by at least a factor of $5$.
+An important aspect to take into account is that the width of the shells needs to be thin enough to avoid the case where different filaments overlap in a single slice; while it needs to be thick enough to include a large number of galaxies so we can detect the filaments in each slice.
+Additionally, we ensure that this width is larger than the redshift uncertainty of the galaxies within it by at least a factor of five.